Pratik-Bavche/Whatsapp-Clone-App/README.md

 # Project Launch: WhatsApp Clone App 📱 – Chat, Share, Connect Instantly

 I’m excited to announce the completion of my WhatsApp Clone App, an Android application designed to provide a real-time messaging experience with modern chat features, group communication, and media sharing.
 This project leverages Firebase for backend services and Google Authentication for secure user login.
+# This application gives users a real WhatsApp-like experience

 # Tech Stack Used: